feliam/evmsled/README.md

 100% of the rust code was vibe coded, so this requires further investigation :)

+i
 # EVM Function Dispatcher Optimization (Proof of Concept)

 A proof of concept for an alternative Ethereum smart contract function dispatcher that uses mathematical operations instead of multiple comparisons.
-This is an experimental approach to function dispatching.
+This is an experimental approach to function dispatching. :)

 ## How It Works

-The dispatcher uses a mathematical approach to map function selectors to unique bytes:
+From a given set of function ids finds a simple _hashing_ function that maps each funcid into a different u8.
+The use the following ~600 bytes to hold little basic block that will finally jump into the final real function initial basic block.
+It uses 700 bytes for the dispatch code 😂.
+But then only 55? gas to reach the function.

 ```
 result_byte = ((selector * magic_number_q) >> shift_amount) & 0xFF
 ```

+Then is uses that byte multiplied by 6 to jump to a basic block that will jump to the actuall basic block.
+This will fill all the blockchain.

 ### Bytecode Structure